MarosJev/online-learning-api/README.md

 Hiring Assignment for Data Engineer position at Visma.
 For a full assignment description, please visit the [GitHub repository with the assignment details](https://github.com/e-conomic/hiring-assignments/tree/master/machinelearningteam/online-learning-api).

 The aim of this project is to build a self-training machine learning API for bookkeeping and a client which could communicate with the API.
-We used the python flask library for setting the app API and prepared a simplified python client executable from the command line.
+We used the python flask library for setting the web API and prepared a simplified python client executable from the command line.
 As this is at the POC level, a local host is being used to run the API.